Deer farming continues to come under heavy fire by the authorities.

 Many "experts" are of the opinion that the feral populations are a result of escapes from commercial deer farms.
-These experts conveniently overlook that feral deer have been roaming around South Australia since the 1800's.
-Deer farming began with feral deer capture during the mid1970's to mid 80's, 100 years after
+These experts conveniently overlook that feral deer have been roaming around South Australia since the 1800s.
+Deer liberations were on the basis of establishing wild deer populations and improving the trophy quality for recreational hunters with no commercial interest.
+To suggest deer farmers are responsible for the deliberate release of deer is counterintuitive.
+Deer farming had its very beginnings with feral deer capture from the mid-1970s to mid-80s, 100 years after

 the first releases of deer.